 There are a couple of things that can be useful to take with you when you're travelling that don't take up much space in your hand luggage: earplugs and a sleep mask.
 It can be difficult to fall asleep on an overnight flight or in a different bed, so these two items can make a big difference.
 They can also help you to combat jet lag by increasing the likelihood that you'll fall asleep.

 One of the best ways to combat jet lag is to try to adjust to your new time zone as quickly as possible.
 So, once you board your flight, change the time on your watch and digital devices to the local time at your destination.
 Once you've adjusted the time, try to adapt your routine to the new time and sleep whether it's evening or night-time.

 There are a few things that are known to make jet lag worse, including caffeine and alcohol.
 It's a good idea to avoid those two in-flight drinks, as the fresher you feel, the less likely you are to feel any jet lag symptoms.
-Drinking plenty of water can also help to keep the jet lag to a minimum.
+Drinking plenty of water and choosing healthy snacks can also help to keep the jet lag to a minimum.

 Keeping yourself safe when travelling

 It's also a good idea to do some research about the place that you are visiting if you've never been there before.
 Check to see if there's a phone app available for a local map and services, which many major cities have.
 For example, you can get a subway map of New York on your phone that's available offline.
 If you're unfamiliar with the city, this can really help you to find your way around.
 Many cities have a similar app or travel guide to the local area, which can be very useful for travellers.